AIM alliance: Legacy

 The PowerPC is the clearest intended success that came out of the AIM alliance.
 From 1994 to 2006, Apple used PowerPC chips in almost every Macintosh.
 PowerPC also has had success in the embedded market, and in video game consoles: GameCube, Wii, Wii U, Xbox 360, and PlayStation 3.

 After being reinstated into the AIM alliance, Motorola helped IBM to design some laptop PowerPC chips with IBM's manufacturing.
 In 2004, Motorola spun off its Semiconductor production as Freescale Semiconductor, and left the AIM alliance completely, leaving IBM and Apple in the alliance.
 Freescale continued to help IBM design PowerPC chips until Freescale was acquired and absorbed by NXP Semiconductors in 2015.

+Sculley said in 2003 that not choosing Intel for Apple was "probably one of the biggest mistakes I've ever made".
 Apple transitioned entirely to Intel CPUs in 2006, due to eventual disappointment with the direction and performance of PowerPC development as of the G5 model, especially in the fast-growing laptop market.
 This was seen as the end of the AIM alliance as that left IBM as the sole user of PowerPC.

 Taligent was launched from the original AIM alliance, based originally on Apple's Pink operating system.
 From Taligent came the CommonPoint application framework and many global contributions to internationalization and compilers, in the form of Java Development Kit 1.1, VisualAge C++, and the International Components for Unicode open source project.

 Power.org was founded in 2004 by IBM and fifteen partners with intent to develop, enable, and promote Power Architecture technology, such as PowerPC, POWER, and software applications.

 The OpenPOWER Foundation is a collaboration around Power ISA-based products initiated by IBM and announced as the "OpenPOWER Consortium" on August 6, 2013.
 It has more than 250 members.
 In 2019, IBM announced its open-sourcing of the Power ISA.